jjjjamin/cisw17/CISW 17/Week 5/lab5.md

 ## List Example

-Let's make an unorder list:
+Here are the main characters of the movie:

+* Orion Pax
-* First
+* D-16
-* Second
+* Elita - 1
-* Third
+* B-127

 Here is a list of my favorite Transformer appearances: